meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 ## Daily Experience
 Meaning in life is not simply a global judgement made about a life as a whole, but potentially a quality of everyday existence.
 ## Study Discussion
+### Study 1
 Mood, positive emotional traits and global appraisal dimensions have significant relationships with meaning in life.
 General PA predicted higher levels of meaning in life, and general NA predicted lower levels.

+Meaning in life is more strongly related to mood than to goal appraisals.